AI9Stars/Cheers/README.md

 Alternatively, you can directly run the code in [`Inference/`](./Inference) for a quick demo.

 ## 🔧 **Training**
 Please follow the [VeOmni](https://github.com/ByteDance-Seed/VeOmni) framework [guidelines](https://veomni.readthedocs.io/en/latest/get_started/installation/install.html) to set up the training environment.
 The training workspace is located in the [`Training/`](./Training) directory.
+Of course, you can also directly enter the [`Training/`](./Training) directory and run `pip install -e .` to quickly set up the training environment.
 Then you can run the following scripts:

 ```bash
 bash train_align.sh # for alignment
 ```